skhcjh231/blog-post/content/docs/spring24/21_ /_index.md

 <p align="center">
     Figure 4: Single layer editing performance of EMMET as a function of batch size when compared to MEMIT on the CounterFact dataset.
 </p>
-figures compare the performance of EMMET and MEMIT across various metrics as a function of batch size for different models (Llama, GPT2-XL, and GPT-J).
-Each subfigure evaluates a specific aspect of model editing.

 <p align="center">
     <img src='./figure5.png' width="600">